Electronic Funds Transfer (EFT)

 Business Central can export EFT files that you can then upload to your bank’s website for additional processing.
 To submit EFT files, you must set up the following information:

 - You must add EFT information to the bank account or bank accounts that you will use to pay vendors electronically.
-The EFT-specific fields are on the Transfer FastTab on the Bank Account page.
+The EFT-specific fields are on the Bank Account page.

 - For those vendors that you want to pay electronically, you must select the EFT Payment check box and specify the vendor bank account in the EFT Vendor Bank Account Code field on the Vendor page.